-Taken during fourth mentoring semester.
+608 CRAFT SEMINAR/FOUR CREDITS Taken during fourth mentoring semester.
 Independent study with a faculty member chosen as an advisor to direct the student in a project culminating in a craft seminar.
 Oral presentation of the craft seminar will be scheduled during the fifth graduating residency, following the fourth mentoring semester.
-Prerequisite: Admission into the MFA program and Craft Topics in Fiction I, II and III.

-CRW CRAFT TOPICS IN NONFICTION I:

-605 GENRE HISTORY, CRITICISM, AND THEORY/FOUR CREDITS

-Taken during first mentoring semester.
-Under guidance of a faculty mentor in the genre, the student will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with nonfiction. each student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
+Prerequisite: Admission into the MFA program and Craft Topics in Nonfiction I, II and III.
+CRW CRAFT TOPICS IN POETRY I: GENRE HISTORY, 609 CRITICISM, AND THEORY/FOUR CREDITS Taken during first mentoring semester.
+Under guidance of a faculty mentor in the genre, the student will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with poetry.
+Reading will certainly be a part of this, and each student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
 The list is developed in consultation with the faculty mentor, and additional reading suggestions may be offered by the faculty mentor in response to writing packets submitted by the student.
 Writing assignments may include response papers, interviews, critical annotations, reviews, or other options.
 Prerequisite: Admission into the MFA program.

-CRW CRAFT TOPICS IN NONFICTION II:

-606 GENRE HISTORY, CRITICISM, AND THEORY/FOUR CREDITS

-Taken during second mentoring semester.
+CRW CRAFT TOPICS IN POETRY II: GENRE HISTORY, 610 CRITICISM, AND THEORY/FOUR CREDITS Taken during second mentoring semester.
 Under guidance of a faculty mentor in the genre, the student will design a specific semester curriculum.
-The course is designed to build on Craft Topics I and provide a more advanced survey of the history, criticism, and craft theory associated with nonfiction.
+The course is designed to build on Craft Topics I and provide a more advanced survey of the history, criticism, and craft theory associated with poetry.
 The student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
 The list is developed in consultation with the faculty mentor, and additional reading suggestions may be offered by the faculty mentor in response to writing packets submitted by the student.
 Writing assignments may include response papers, interviews, critical annotations, reviews, or other options.
-Prerequisite: Admission into the MFA program and Craft Topics in Nonfiction I.

-CRW CRAFT TOPICS IN NONFICTION III:
+Prerequisite: Admission into the MFA program and Craft Topics in Poetry I. CRW CRAFT TOPICS IN POETRY III:

-RESEARCH PROJECT/FOUR CREDITS
+611 RESEARCH PROJECT/FOUR CREDITS

 Taken during third mentoring semester.

-Under the guidance of a faculty mentor in the genre, each student researches and completes a substantive

-critical project (25-30 pages, including bibliography) in one of the areas of emphasis: craft of writing, literary theory/criticism in the genre, or creative writing pedagogy.
-Prerequisite: Admission into the MFA program and Craft Topics in Nonfiction I and II.
+Under the guidance of a faculty mentor in the genre, each student researches and completes a substantive critical project (25-30 pages, including bibliography) in one of the areas of emphasis: craft of writing, literary theory/criticism in the genre, or creative writing pedagogy.
+Prerequisite: Admission into the MFA program and Craft Topics in Poetry I and II.

-CRW CRAFT TOPICS IN NONFICTION IV:
+CRW CRAFT TOPICS IN POETRY IV: